 Group visits include general admission to Gilbert House Children’s Museum, a guide for chaperones, and self-guided exploration.
 Enrich your experience with add-on enhancements that are aligned to academic standards and supplement classroom education.

 Advance scheduling is required to receive group rates.
+For large groups (groups of 40+) we recommend scheduling at least two months in advance.
 The group rate is $5.00 per person.
 This rate is applicable to organized groups of 10 or more paid admissions.
 One adult chaperone for every 5 students is required and is admitted free.
 Additional adults are admitted at the group rate.
 We reserve the right to refuse admission to any group that does not have the required number of chaperones.
 Groups with over 75 children will be charged an additional $50 fee for staffing support and facility management.

 Download our Field Trip Guide to preview our exhibits and frequently asked questions!

 Top Reasons to Choose a Gilbert House Experience

 - Voted Best Place to Take the Kids in the Mid-Valley

 - Voted Best Family Attraction in the Mid-Valley

 - Learning comes to life in our 15 hands-on exhibits and 20,000 ft² Outdoor Discovery Area

 Field Trip Enhancements:

 These enhancements are a great way to introduce a new subject, provide enrichment, and encourage discovery.
 Enhancements focus on science, technology, engineering, and math (STEM) using an inquiry approach which meet Next Generation standards.
 Enhancements are approximately 45-minutes long, and are available to enhance your field trip experience during the regular school year (September-June).
 The cost is $100 per workshop with a maximum of 20 students per workshop.
 Additional students can be added for $4/each.
 An additional workshop can be added to accommodate larger groups.